 What caused these fires?

-All fires in the KNP Complex, including the Paradise, Colony, and Cabin fires, were ignited by a lightning storm on Thursday, September 9.
-The Paradise and Colony fires are now merged.
+All fires in the KNP Complex, including the Paradise, Colony, and Cabin fires, were ignited by lightning on Thursday, September 9, 2021.
+The Paradise and Colony fires have now merged.

-How many fires are active in the park?
+How many fires are active in the park this winter?

 Only this fire, known as the KNP Complex Fire, is currently burning in the parks.